REST - /v1/batch

 },

-"output": "<output verbosity>" # matches the request
+"output": "<output verbosity>", # matches the request

-"dryRun": <bool>
+"dryRun": <bool>,

 "results": {

-"matches": "<int>" # how many objects were matched by the filter
+"matches": "<int>", # how many objects were matched by the filter

-"limit": "<int>" # the most amount of objects that can be deleted in a single query, matches QUERY_MAXIMUM_RESULTS
+"limit": "<int>", # the most amount of objects that can be deleted in a single query, matches QUERY_MAXIMUM_RESULTS

-"successful": "<int>" # how many objects were successfully deleted in this round
+"successful": "<int>", # how many objects were successfully deleted in this round

-"failed": "<int>" # how many objects should have been deleted but could not be deleted
+"failed": "<int>", # how many objects should have been deleted but could not be deleted

-"objects": [{ # one json object per weaviate object
+"objects": [{ # one JSON object per weaviate object

-"id": "<id>", # This successfully deleted object would be ommitted with output=minimal
+"id": "<id>", # this successfully deleted object would be omitted with output=minimal

-"status": "SUCCESS", # Possible status values are: "SUCCESS", "FAILED", "DRYRUN"
+"status": "SUCCESS", # possible status values are: "SUCCESS", "FAILED", "DRYRUN"

 "error": null